Security Architecture

 Target-state design

-Design the target security architecture across the relevant domains: network, identity, cloud, data, and monitoring.
-Documented with architecture diagrams, design decisions, and rationale.
-The target state is achievable — not a theoretical ideal that ignores operational reality.
+Design the target security architecture across network, identity, cloud, data, and monitoring domains.
+Documented with diagrams, design decisions, and rationale.
+Achievable, not theoretical.

 Implementation roadmap

-Phased implementation plan from current state to target state, prioritized by risk reduction and operational impact.
-Each phase is scoped to avoid disrupting operations while delivering measurable security improvement.
+Phased plan from current to target state, prioritized by risk reduction and operational impact.
+Each phase delivers measurable security improvement without disrupting operations.

 Implementation guidance